18 Top-Rated Beaches in Hawaii

 On Oahu's North Shore, Waimea Bay is where you come to ride (or watch) big waves.
 Known for its 30-foot swells, it is one of the most famous surfing beaches in Hawaii.
 Between November and February, the waves are at their most intense, and this is when some of Hawaii's top surfing competitions are held.

 During winter, the pro surfers come to town to play on beaches like Waimea; Sunset Beach; and Ehukai Beach, home to the famous Banzai Pipeline.
-Check into the Turtle Bay Resort to be in the middle of the action, although you'll need to book far in advance to stay anywhere during surf competitions like the Vans Triple Crown.
+You'll need to book far in advance to stay anywhere during surf competitions like the Vans Triple Crown.

 If you'd rather skip the intense surfing, visit during summer, when the waves get much smaller and you can swim.